jwcarr/flatlanders/README.md

 Jon W. Carr, Kenny Smith, Hannah Cornish, Simon Kirby

 Description
 -----------

-A repository containing the raw data and the code used to run the experiments and analyses is available on GitHub: ```https://github.com/jwcarr/flatlanders``` The following sections describe the content of the repository, the organization of the raw data, and how to replicate the results and figures reported in this paper.
+A repository containing code for conducting a series of experiments looking at the evolution of language structure in an open-ended meaning space through iterated learning and the raw data.
+More information to follow.
 The enthusiastic reader is encouraged to find and report any bugs!

 Repository Content
 ------------------